YOUR FRIENDS' ACTIVITY

 Weekend in politics: ‘Fiscal cliff,’ football, shaving, and more

-There's some reason Friday for optimism in the ongoing "fiscal cliff" negotiations — at least, optimism that the two sides will actually sit down and negotiate about the potentially devastating tax increases and spending cuts that will automatically take effect in January if no deal is reached.
+There's some reason Friday for optimism in the ongoing "fiscal cliff" negotiations — at least, optimism that the two sides will actually side down and negotiate about the potentially devastating tax increases and spending cuts that will automatically take effect in January if no deal is reached.

 While no formal discussions have been scheduled, both the White House and congressional Republicans hinted Thursday that they have resumed low-level private talks aimed at breaking the impasse.
 Spokesmen for President Obama and House Speaker John Boehner both suggested, in nearly identical words, that the "lines of communication were open."